Time Isn't Linear (At Least, Not Anymore)

 I think we just get tired of fighting it.

-We learn how to float ugly, sideways, clinging onto whatever drifts past.
-Healing isn’t forward, it’s just surviving the current without choking.
+We learn how to float ugly, sideways, clinging onto whatever piece of crap that drifts past us.
+Healing isn’t forward, it’s just surviving the damn current without choking.

-The past still barges in like it owns the place, and the future still makes my stomach flip.
+The past still barges in like it owns the place after all these years, and the future still makes my stomach flip.

 I’m not sure if that’s the point, or the point is figuring out how to sit with both without coming apart.